 From What Satellite

-the stage shows and were offended by a fire eating routine by dancers from the Torture Garden Club.
+for the stage shows and were offended by a fire eating routine by dancers from the Torture Garden Club.
 They euphemistically objected to "the method a female fire eater was planning to use to put out the flame".
-Of course the council easily got their
+Of course the council easily

 This was not quite the end of the control freakery though, press reports suggested that undercover vice squad officers would be continually patrolling the proceedings.
 A tough job but someone's got to do it.